parisgiampouras/NeurIPS2020/README.md

 # NeurIPS2020
-Matlab code associated with the paper "A novel variational form of the Schatten-p quasi-norm
+Matlab code associated with the paper "A novel variational form of the Schatten-p quasi-norm", In 34th Conference on Neural Information Processing Systems (NeurIPS 2020), Vancouver, Canada.

 The folder contains:
 1) VarSchatten.m : The code of the proposed matrix completion algorithm